veirdd/enmity-mc/README.md

 		4.3 Make sure that Enmity is at the top in the datapack selection menu.

 GAME SETTINGS

+These are the required or preferred Minecraft settings:

 	1. Particles must be enabled.
 (Options -> Video Settings -> Animations -> All ON)
 	2. It is recommended to use Fabulous Graphics.
 (Options -> Video Settings -> Graphics: Fabulous)